redmi9cnfc/OpenWrt-customizations-on-Protom2025/README.md

 # LuCI Router Banner

-A standalone OpenWrt service that replaces the router-name component in LuCI with a configurable animated banner.
-It is **not a Proton2025 theme** and does not ship Proton2025 files.
+My experimental OpenWrt module that adds a component displaying the router's hostname to the customizable LuCI banner (it doesn't work).
+This is **not the Proton2025 theme**, and it does not contain any Proton2025 theme files.

 ## Features

-- custom header text
-- fallback to the normal router hostname
-- multiple visual styles
-- multiple animations
-- configurable speed and font size
-- UCI-backed configuration in `/etc/config/router_banner`
-- automatic patching of the active LuCI header template
-- backup and restore of the original template
-- designed to work with Proton2025 and fall back to common LuCI header templates
+- None so far

-## Install from GitHub
+## Installation from GitHub

-After putting this repository on GitHub:
+After hosting the repository on GitHub:

 ```sh
 wget -qO- https://raw.githubusercontent.com/redmi9cnfc/OpenWrt-customizations-on-Protom2025/main/install.sh | sh
 ```

-Then open **System → Router Banner**.
+Then navigate to **System → Router Banner**.

-## Manual install
+## Manual Installation

 ```sh
 scp -r root/* root@192.168.1.1:/